nus-cs2103/website-base/admin/tp-tasks-fragment.md

 While there is no universal set of rules on choosing version numbers for a product, there is a convention named **[SemVer](https://semver.org/) that is well-defined and widely used**.
 Our tP version numbers (`{{ version_first }}`, `{{ version_penultimate }}`, `{{ version_final }}` etc.) do not follow SemVer strictly though.

 While on the topic of version numbers, **_milestones_ and _versions_ are not the same thing**.
-For example, you can have a version release in the middle of a milestone and you can define a milestone that does not release a new version of the product.
+For example, you can have a version released in the middle of a milestone, and you can define a milestone that does not release a new version of the product.
 For convenience, the tP uses them interchangeably (e.g., `{{ version_first }}` is used to mean a version as well as a milestone) because its major milestones coincide with its version releases.<br>
 In a similar vein, we use the version number to refer to the iteration as well, although they are not the same thing.
 So, when we say _iteration `{{ version_first }}`_, we mean _the iteration that ends in the milestone `{{ version_first }}`_ (that also happens to deliver the product version `{{ version_first }}`)

 </box>